bamos/densenet.pytorch/README.md

 + I've numerically checked the gradients of a layer with a concatenation between the input and output of the layer since it's traditionally a non-standard operation.
++ My random weight initialization is the same as the official implementation.

 # Running the code and viewing convergence